Rudd-O/takeown/README.md

 and `takeown` will change the owner of the file `some-file.txt` to `pablo`.

-Each delegation is recorded in a file `.takeown.delegations` stored in the root directory of the volume containing the delegated file / directory.
+Each delegation is recorded in the respective directory's extended attribute `trusted.takeown.grants`.

-Delegations recorded on a volume only apply to files and directories stored in the volume.
-Delegations do not propagate across mount points.
-If a user has been granted a delegation on a directory, he will be authorized to take ownership of any files contained in that directory, so long as said files are in the same volume.
+If a user has been granted a delegation on a directory, he will be authorized to take ownership of any files contained in that directory.

 The flag `-r` in the takeown command induces takeown to grant ownership to the invoking user recursively across all files and subdirectories of the specified